Birmingham citizens shape future of museums

 Reinventing museums

-Social enterprise Shared Future has been commissioned to run the process drawing on their wealth of experience in this field, alongside DemocracyNext, 'who is supporting as an advisor and critical friend to the process'.
-The Jury will be supported by an Oversight Panel, who ensures the process is in line with best practice principles.
+Social enterprise Shared Future has been commissioned to run the process drawing on their wealth of experience in this field, alongside DemocracyNext, 'who was supporting as an advisor and critical friend to the process'.
+The Jury was supported by an Oversight Panel, who ensured the process is in line with best practice principles.

 This initiative is part of Birmingham Museum Trust's broader transformation strategy, aiming to reinvent the city's museums as genuinely democratic and inclusive spaces for the 21st century.